Yuchen413/CertPhash/README.md

 To extract the NeuralHash model from a recent macOS or iOS build, please follow the conversion guide provided by AppleNeuralHash2ONNX.
 We will not provide any NeuralHash files or models, neither this repo nor by request.
 After extracting the onnx model, put the file model.onnx into `attack/models/`.
 Further, put the extracted Core ML file neuralhash_128x96_seed1.dat into `attack/models/coreml_model/`.

-To convert the onnx model into PyTorch, run the following command after creating folder models and putting model.onnx into it.
+To convert the onnx model into PyTorch, run the following command after creating the `models` folder and placing model.onnx into the folder.
 The converted files will be stored at `attack/models/model.pth`:

 ```bash
 python utils/onnx2pytorch.py